 Visit Lexington’s Wineries & Breweries

 Lexington might be known for its bourbon, but did you know it’s also home to the nation’s first commercial wine-growing operation?
 Relax with a glass of wine at Lexington wineries like Grimes Mill Winery where you’ll also find bocce ball courts and a farm complete with horses, burrows, and a miniature cow.
 Listen to live music every Saturday while sipping on estate-grown reds like Bluegrass Blush and Crimson Cabernet at Talon Winery & Vineyards.
 Try a Coconut Collins or Raspberry Bellini Spritz at Creaux, one of the best bars in Lexington.
 Stop for a Cougar Bait Blonde Ale or Shotgun Wedding Brown Ale Aged on Vanilla Beans at Country Boy Brewing.
 Drink brews like Cowabunga Dude!!
 Chocolate Milk Stout or Never Had to Fight a Balloon Animal Before Sour at Lexington brewery, Mirror Twin Brewing.
 Hang out on the rooftop with a What’s Poppin’? or a Boulevard of Broken Dreams at Belle’s Cocktail House.
 Or hit the dance floor or watch a drag show at The Bar Complex, a gay bar in Lexington with three bars, lounge, dance floor, and stage.

 Moving to Lexington?
 Extra Space Storage has self storage facilities in the Horse Capital of the World to make your move as convenient as possible.
-Find self storage near you!
+Find cheap Lexington storage near you!